dotnet/docs/docs/csharp/tutorials/intro-to-csharp/local-environment.md

 ## Introduction to classes

 In [Introduction to classes](introduction-to-classes.md), you'll build a console application and see the basic object-oriented features that are part of the C# language.
 This is the final introduction to C# tutorial.
-It's only available to run on your machine, using your own local development environment and .NET Core.
+It's only available to run on your machine, using your own local development environment and .NET.